ppolg/Mtb_termseq/README.md

 ### Output folder
 is NUGA_Out.
 These folder names are carry-over from the previous iteration of the work largely focusing on 4nt overlaps in _Mtb_.
 The folders contain **all** input/output.

-### Bash folder
-Contains bash scipts used to automate RNAseq and term-seq data processing:

-#### Filename
-Description

 ### R folder
 Contains the R scripts used to analyse and plot data.
 All scripts are annotated in-code.

 #### Filename

-Description
+### Bash folder
+Contains bash scipts used to automate RNAseq and term-seq data processing:

+#### calc_depth.sh
+Uses samtools depth to calculate nucleotide-based coverage from bam files in a folder

+#### calc_htseq.sh
+Runs samtools index and htseq-count on all bam files in folder, for downstream DEseq analysis.

+#### calc_nreads.sh
+Runs samtools view to quickly chek number of reads for all bam files

+#### split_strands.sh
+Uses samtools view to split all bam files in folder into forward and reverse strands.

 ## Acknowledgements